 - When you leave, drive defensively, head downhill, and stay in your car until you reach safety.

 When Evacuation is Definite

 Leave immediately if you receive a notification or alert to avoid being caught in fire, smoke, or road congestion.
 Don’t wait to be ordered by authorities to leave if you are unsure, feel threatened, or lose power or communications.
 Law enforcement will direct the evacuation and they will keep intersections open and moving, but their resources may be limited.
 Evacuating early (before evacuation is ordered) helps keep roads clear of congestion, and lets fire apparatus move more freely to do their job.
 If you are advised to leave, do not hesitate!

 The Evacuation Order

-- The fire incident commander will issue the evacuation order through the Sheriff’s Office and will determine the areas to be evacuated and escape routes to use depending on the fire’s location, behavior, winds, terrain, etc.
+- The fire incident commander will issue the evacuation order through the Office of Emergency Management and will determine the areas to be evacuated and escape routes to use depending on the fire’s location, behavior, winds, terrain, etc.

 - Law enforcement agencies are responsible for enforcing an evacuation order.
 Follow their directions promptly.